Symphony No. 1, 2016

 In Symphony No. 1, however, the inner ear is detached from all references to the human anatomy and refers to the inner ear in a more poetic sense.

-In Symphony No. 1 the inner ear is a transducer that will allow you to roam freely within the utopia of imaginary listening.
+In Symphony No. 1 the inner ear is a transducer that will allow you to roam freely within the utopia of imaginary sound.

 When listening with the inner ear everything can take place, and everything is possible; the sound of 10000 trumpets, a choir of one million people, the sound of 10 hydrogen bombs, a note with the duration of 300 days, or the dying sound of 100 ancient beings.